Bilingual-Multicultural

 Language Policy

 Deaf children who are more likely to acquire age-appropriate language skills and have academic success have early access to language from parents who use American Sign Language.
-In the home environment with children who use sign language at birth shown the same language developmental milestones as perform on par or exceed their hearing peers academically.
-The relationship between ability with ASL and English language (in its written form) has been demonstrated throughout the years (Mayberry, 1993; Strong & Prinz, 1997).
+In the home environment, children who use sign language at birth show the same language developmental milestones as they perform on par or exceed their hearing peers academically.
+The relationship between ability with ASL and the English language (in its written form) has been demonstrated throughout the years (Mayberry, 1993; Strong & Prinz, 1997).

 Professionals need to discuss with parents the critical period of language acquisition for their child’s language development.
 As studies show, the human brain has an optimal period for language acquisition and that optimal period is between the ages of 0-3.